NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Development

-Department of Buildings issued new certificates of occupancy to 322 residential units in new buildings in Lower East Side/Chinatown in 2020, 91 less than the number of units certified in 2019.
+The Department of Buildings issued new certificates of occupancy to 375 residential units in new buildings in Lower East Side/Chinatown in 2022, 142 more than the number of units certified in 2021.

-Department of Buildings issued new certificates of occupancy to 322 residential units in new buildings in Lower East Side/Chinatown last year, 91 less than the number of units certified in 2019.
+Department of Buildings issued new certificates of occupancy to 375 residential units in new buildings in Lower East Side/Chinatown last year, the same as the number of units certified in 2022.

 Share: